Backlash (2003): Aftermath

 Brock Lesnar engaged in a feud against Big Show over the WWE Championship.
 The feud began on the May 1, 2003 episode of SmackDown!, where Lesnar cut an in-ring promo against Big Show, stating that he was a coward for attacking and injuring Rey Mysterio at Backlash.
 Big Show later appeared on the stage, where he challenged Lesnar into a WWE Championship match.
 The following week on SmackDown!, it was announced that Big Show would face Lesnar for the WWE Championship at Judgment Day in a Stretcher match.
 Later that night, the feud escalated during a Handicap match between Chris Benoit and the team of Big Show and A-Train.
 Benoit lost via pinfall; after the match, Benoit was double-teamed by Big Show and A-Train.
 The double-team caused Lesnar to come and assist Benoit to no avail, as Big Show performed a chokeslam on Lesnar.
 At Judgment Day, Lesnar defeated Big Show in the Stretcher match to retain the WWE Championship.

 The aftermath of the six-man tag team match from Backlash, was a feud over the World Heavyweight Championship between Kevin Nash and the reigning champion, Triple H. The feud began on the April 28, 2003 episode of Raw, during a tag team match for the World Tag Team Championship involving Triple H and Ric Flair facing the reigning champions, Kane and Rob Van Dam.
 As Triple H attempted a pinfall on Van Dam, Nash came down to the ring and chased Triple H to the backstage area with a sledgehammer.
 Triple H then ran towards a limousine, where Nash smashed the windows with the sledgehammer and threw it into the limousine, as it drove off with Triple H. The following week on Raw, Raw Co-General Managers Stone Cold Steve Austin and Eric Bischoff announced a World Heavyweight Championship match between Nash and Triple H at Judgment Day.
-At Judgment Day, Triple H was disqualified to retain the World Heavyweight Championship.
+At Judgment Day, Triple H retained the World Heavyweight Championship after deliberately getting himself disqualified.